stevapple/swiftbox/CONTRIBUTING.md

 ## About Operating System Supports

-This project is **temporarily** dedicated to Ubuntu.
+This project is **temporarily** dedicated to Ubuntu and CentOS.
+Amazon Linux 2 support is WIP.
 If you want to configure it for another platform, welcome to fork as a new one.

 Once Swift.org releases installation packages for other distributions, you can support them by creating pull requests.